hashi-derek/consul-cluster-peering-setup/README.md

 ./show-peerings.sh
 ```

 All three clusters should now be peered with eachother.
-Clusters are setup by comparing provider
-alias values -- the dialer is always the greater value and acceptor is always the lesser value.

-Note that the providers must be specified in JSON format (see `peering/consul_providers.tf.json`)
-so that terraform can parse the JSON and iterate through the entries.
-Terraform does not have a
-way to read arbitrary HCL files.